NioTheFirst/ScType/create_typefile.md

 `[t*], {function_name}, {variable_name}, {field_name}, {numerator_token_type}, {denominator_token_type}, {scaling_factor}, {value}`

-The former is used for addresses; `{address}` is the name of the address as defined in the "Integer variables" section.
+The former is used for addresses; `{address}` is the format of the address as defined in the "Integer variables" section, i.e. `function_name`:`address_name`.

-The latter is used for integers, it follows the same rules as Integer variables.
+The latter is used for integers, the its fields follow the same rules as Integer variables.

-To make annotations for fields that are deeper within objects, simply extend the `{variable_name}` with the "_" character.
+To make annotations for nested fields, simply extend the `{variable_name}` with the "_" character.

-For example, the annotations required to annotate the field: {myobj.A.B.C} would be:
+For example, the annotation required to annotate the field: {myobj.A.B.C} would be:
 ```
-[t*] ..., myobj_a_b, c, ...
+[t*] {function_name}, myobj_a_b, c, ...
 ```

 #### Finance Type File